Living Through a Pandemic, Amidst an Economic Depression, at a Time of Record-Smashing Wildfires

 Even in this list I will have missed many things worth mentioning.
 Every year has bad in it, some would say.
 But the core of the issue is not so much the bad things, so much as the magnitude of each of them.
 On an ascending scale of 1 to 5 for absolute suckage, every bad thing in 2020 has seemed to be no less than a 7.
 And events just keep happening: there is little to no reprieve, no space to process, to grieve, to brace for the next.

 This constant barrage of stupidly bad tidings, and especially among months of taxing social isolation, has lead to a surge in what psychology calls panic fatigue.
 People are, quite bluntly, all out of fucks to give.
 Many, many people.

-The bleary, bitter hope among many has been that 2021 will bring an end to the madness, and will instead be a harbinger of goodness, as the light follows the dark.
-But this sort of optimism – naiveté – fails to recognise that even in shitty times, good things still happen, buried by the overwhelming bad.
+The bleary, bitter hope among the masses has been that 2021 will bring an end to the madness, and will instead be a harbinger of goodness, as the light follows the dark.
+But this sort of optimism – jaded naiveté – fails to recognise that life is by its nature utterly neutral.
+But even in shitty times, good things still happen, buried as they are by the overwhelming bad.